-- Licensed marriage and family therapist specializing in Jungian and Depth psychotherapy.
+- Licensed marriage and family psychotherapist.

 - Completed Levels I, II and III Advanced Training in Gottman Method Couple’s Therapy.

-- Provides EMDR Therapy
+- Provides EMDR Therapy for trauma.
+EMDR Trained.

 - Meets clients in person at her office in Salt Lake City.